Particular/docs.particular.net/samples/serializers/xml/sample.md

 ---
 title: XML Serializer sample
 summary: NServiceBus sample that shows how to use the default NServiceBus XML serializer
-reviewed: 2022-03-25
+reviewed: 2023-01-31
 component: Xml
 related:
 - nservicebus/serialization
 - nservicebus/serialization/xml
 ---

-This sample uses the default NServiceBus XML serializer in the core.
+This sample demonstrates the built-in NServiceBus XML serializer.

 ## Configuring to use XML